 Non-secure attribute.
-The possible values of this bit are:

 0 ERR< n >ADDR.PADDR is a Secure address.
 1 ERR< n >ADDR.PADDR is a Non-secure address.

 This bit resets to an architecturally UNKNOWN value on a Cold reset.
 This bit is preserved on an Error Recovery reset.